-The History department is among the first departments that emerged at Kyambogo University.
+The History department is among the first departments that were established at Kyambogo University.
 It acquired its present status in 1993 upon approval of the Institute of Teacher Education Kyambogo (ITEK) statute.
-It was formally established to teach Bachelor of Education (BED) degree programmes of Makerere University up to 2003 when it was incorporated into the newly established Kyambogo University which was as a result of the merger of the three former institutions of Institute of teacher education-Kyambogo (ITEK), Uganda Polytechnic-Kyambogo (UPK) and Uganda National Institute for Special Needs Education (UNISE) that it started teaching degree programmes of Kyambogo University.
-Currently, services three programmes namely Bachelor of Arts with Education (BA/ED), Bachelor of Arts in Arts (BAA/A), and Bachelor of Education (BED).
-The Department also runs a Master in History Programme.
-It also houses the section of Political Science which mainly services the Bachelor of Arts in Social Sciences.
+It was formally established to teach Bachelor of Education (BED) degree programmes of Makerere University up to 2003 when it was incorporated into the newly established Kyambogo University which was as a result of the merger of the three former institutions of Institute of teacher education-Kyambogo (ITEK), Uganda Polytechnic-Kyambogo (UPK) and Uganda National Institute for Special Needs Education (UNISE).
+It then started teaching degree programmes at Kyambogo University.
+The Department is made up of two sections; History and Political Science.
+Currently runs a PhD in Public Policy and Governance, Master of Arts (History), Master of Public Administration and Resource Governance, Bachelor of Public Administration and Resource Governance, Bachelor of Archaeology and Heritage Management.
+The Department services four programmes namely Bachelor of Arts with Education (BA/ED), Bachelor of Arts in Arts (BAA/A), Bachelor of Education (BED), Bachelor of Arts in Social Sciences (BASS).

 AIMS/ OBJECTIVES OF THE DEPARTMENT

 The primary aims of the department are:

 - To equip learners with adequate content and skills for historical analysis